-Wondering what the best lighting temperature is for a basement?
+Wondering what the best lighting temperature is for a finished basement?
 Let me tell you, I have been searching for the answer myself.

 But making the decision wasn't easy – it took lots of trial and error.